5 Tips for Preserving Fertility in Young Adults

 Taking care of your mental health is as important as preserving your physical health.
 Adding fertility problems to other relational or work-related stressors may be a factor in reducing your chance of success.
 It is important to find time to do things that you enjoy and some consider complimentary methods of reducing stress, such as acupuncture, massage, meditation, yoga, etc. Distracting your mind from problems by reading books or doing puzzles can reduce stress, improve your physical and mental well-being and maybe even enrich your relationships.

-If natural aging or other concerns are a threat to preserving your fertility, consider visiting a fertility specialist for preconception counseling.
+If natural aging or other concerns are a threat to preserving your fertility, consider visiting a fertility specialist in Raleigh for preconception counseling.
 The fertility specialist will conduct a risk assessment to determine if you have an increased risk of pregnancy complications.
 You will also get information about what you can do to improve your chances of conceiving and delivering a healthy baby.

 Tags: preserving fertility